Costa Rica vs Nicaragua: Which One Should You Visit?Costa Rica Nicaragua Travel Planning

 … acceptable food.

 Sorry, guys–no one comes this far south in Central America for the cuisine!

 There’s a saying among travelers in the region that the food is amazing in Mexico and gets worse the farther south you get, and we definitely agreed: Mexican food is delicious, Guatemalan food was great, and it is basically downhill from there.

-You won’t starve, but we don’t sit around daydreaming about the cuisine in Nicaragua or Costa Rica either.
+You won’t starve, and there are several tasty Nicaraguan and Costa Rican foods, but we don’t sit around daydreaming about the cuisine in Nicaragua or Costa Rica either.

 Safety in Costa Rica vs Nicaragua